fiskaltrust/rollout-doc/technical-operations/middleware/setup.md

 /usr/share/fiskaltrust/service
 ```

 The data directory contains for each CashBox a `.json` file, as well as a separate sub-directory.
-For example, if your CashBox ID was `12345678-9ABC-DEF1-2345-6789ABCDEF12`, you'd find the following two entries
+For example, if your CashBox ID were `12345678-9ABC-DEF1-2345-6789ABCDEF12`, you'd find the following two entries.

 * a **JSON file** named `Configuration-12345678-9ABC-DEF1-2345-6789ABCDEF12.json`
 * and a **directory** named `12345678-9ABC-DEF1-2345-6789ABCDEF12`

 The **JSON file** is the configuration file of the CashBox.
-As mentioned in the chapter [CashBox](cashbox.md#running-a-cashbox-the-middleware) it contains the details on all the components configured for this particular setup.
+The chapter [CashBox](cashbox.md#running-a-cashbox-the-middleware) contains the details on all the components configured for this particular setup.
 Whenever you restart the Middleware, it will query the portal for any changes to the CashBox configuration and update this file accordingly.

 The **directory**, on the other hand, contains the runtime data of your CashBox, such as package libraries, relevant databases, and exported data files.